taiga-kishimoto-2233/furima-30343/README.md

 ### Association

-- belongs_to : users
+- belongs_to : user
-- belongs_to : items
+- belongs_to : item
 - has_one : address